openkfw/TruBudget/doc/wiki/User-Guide/Projects/Workflowitem.md

 4. Select the correct document from your drive
 5. If the documents match, the validation says "OK"
    ![document ok](../../uploads/Screenshots/document_ok.jpg)
 6. [Optional] If the documents do not match, the label changes to "NOT OK".
-Click on the "NOT OK" button and upload another document to try again.
+Click on the "NOT OK" button and choose another document to try again.